Jangta99/SimpleAudioPlayer/README.md

 This project was created in Android Studio, recreating an mp3 player.
 It plays songs in the RAW folder.
 The features include rewind, fast forwarding, pausing, and playing.

+Included are the main files from the SRC folder, the gitignore, the build.gradle, and proguard-rules files.

 I used Java for this project and added some features from the original tutorial.

 Original tutorial: